Autoimmunity Unlocked

 (1st choice)

-• Vegetables & Greens: All except hard, fibrous types.
+• Vegetables & Greens: All except hard, fibrous types, and nightshade family.

 • Fruits: All except those that commonly cause allergies or are high in starch.